 6. Spectrum processing and analysis

-Process 31P NMR raw data by a standard appropriate software according to the following steps.
+Process 31P NMR raw data by a standard appropriate software according to the following steps..

-6.1 Perform Fourier transform
+6.1 Perform Fourier transformation.

-6.2 Adjust Phase by manual phase correction.
-(Processing > Phase Correction > Manual Correction) (Figure 7).
+6.2 Adjust Phase by manual phase correction (Processing > Phase Correction > Manual Correction).

-[Place Figure 7 here]

-6.3 Bseline correction

-Correct baseline manually carefully setting zero points.
-(Processing > Baseline > Multipoint Baseline Correction) (Figure 8).
+6.3 Correct baseline manually carefully setting zero points.
+(Processing > Baseline > Multipoint Baseline Correction)

-[Place Figure 8 here]

 6.4 Signal calibration.

-Set the signal for the phosphitylated water at the chemical shift value of 132.2 ppm (Figure 9).
+Set the signal for the phosphitylated water at the chemical shift value of 132.2 ppm .
 (Analysis > Reference > Reference).

-[Place Figure 9 here]

 NOTE: The presence of a sharp 31P signal at 175 ppm is due to the excess of TMDP.
 Its presence ensures the complete derivatization of the sample.
 If this peak is absent then one needs to revisit the whole procedure by ensuring thorough sample and solvent drying and by adding more TMDP.
 Once this is ensured, the spectrum is zoomed in the spectral range 132 to around 150 ppm.
-(Figure 10).
+(Figure 7).

-[Place Figure 10 here]
+[Place Figure 7 here]